zorncbllr/php-mono/README.md

         }
     }

-#### explanation:

 If a route includes an specified :id, the route handler will run regardless of the value being passed into the :id.

 example:

     users/12
     users/11
     users/7

     id = 12
     id = 11
     id = 7

 ## Parsing Dynamic Route Param

 To parse the route parameter in Mono, you need to access the $request parameter that's availble to you.

 The request object $request includes various data and one of those data is the route param.

 #### accessing the value:

 The value is within the $request object in param array.
 To access the value, simply specify the name of the parameter.

 example:

     path: /users/:id

+accessing:

-       accessing: $request->param["id"]
+    $request->param["id"]

 ## Query Parameters in Mono

 Query parameters can be found within the $request object provided by mono function handlers.

 To access the value of the query parameter, simply specify the query key.

-#### example:
+example:

+path:

-    path: /users?id=12
+    /users?id=12

-    query parameter: $request->query["id"]
+query parameter:

+    $request->query["id"]

 ## Request Methods in Mono

 You can specify the request methods in the Route attribute located on top of the route function handlers.

-#### example:
+example:

     #[Route(method: "POST")]

 Request methods may include GET, POST, PATCH, PUT, and DELETE.
 Routes with the same path but different request methods will be treated and handled differently.

 ## The Route Attribute

 Route attributes are similar to annotations in other programming languages.

 The route attribute determines the path, as well as the method a route handler will be handling.

-#### example:
+example:

     <?php